 The proportion of the salmon returning from the ocean each year that are caught in the rivers has been reduced from 2011.
-In 2018, 20% of the returning salmon were caught in the rivers.
-Of those salmon entering the rivers (after marine exploitation), exploitation has been markedly reduced from 1983-1988 to 2018 (figure 3).
-On average, 47% of the salmon entering the rivers were killed in fisheries until 2005, whereas in 2018, 26% were killed.
-However, exploitation rates vary among rivers, and many rivers now have very low exploitation rates, and the fishing has been closed in many rivers after 1982 due to reduced populations.
+In 2019, 24% of the returning salmon were caught in the rivers.
+Of those salmon entering the rivers (after marine exploitation), exploitation has been markedly reduced from 1983-1988 to 2019 (figure 3).
+On average, 47% of the salmon entering the rivers were killed in fisheries until 2005, whereas in 2018 and 2019, less than 30% were killed.
+However, exploitation rates vary among rivers, and many rivers now have very low exploitation rates, and the fishing has been closed in many rivers due to reduced populations.
 Fishing is currently closed in 110 rivers, of which 36 are closed due to reduced population size, 33 due to poor knowledge on population status, and 28 for other reasons.

 Figure 3.
 Left graph: Exploitation of salmon given as percentage of the pre-fishery abundance (Total PFA, in numbers) for the periods 1983-88, 1989-99 and 2000-05 (averages) and thereafter as annual values.
 Right graph: Exploitation of salmon in the rivers given as the proportion of salmon entering the rivers (those left after exploitation in sea fisheries, River PFA) for the same periods and years.
-Hatched line indicates the year when management based on spawning targets was introduced.
+Hatched vertical line indicates the year when management based on spawning targets was introduced.
 Note the different scale on the y-axes.

-Reduced exploitation has resulted in an increased number of salmon spawning in the rivers during the last years.
-In 2018, the number of spawners in the rivers was likely higher than in any other years since 1983 (figure 1).
+Reduced exploitation has resulted in an increased number of salmon spawning in the rivers during the last years (figure 1).
 The proportion of salmon that were not killed in fisheries but allowed to become a part of the spawning populations, was less than 20% when the drift net fisheries took place (1983-88).
-This proportion increased to more than 30% during 1989-99, and to 59% in 2018.
+This proportion increased to more than 30% during 1989-99, and to 61% in 2019.